Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: Introduction

-\textit{Can SNMs for SCP attain the polynomial iteration complexity known for IPMs?} This paper answers this question affirmatively.
-Our starting point is a reduced smoothing barrier augmented Lagrangian (SBAL) function, which reveals the minimax structure hidden in SNMs.
-We prove that the function is self-concordant convex-concave --- a property that extends the classical self-concordant convex framework to saddle-point problems \cite{nemirovski1999self} and admits a global Newton theory for minimax optimization analogous to that for convex minimization.
-A further key observation is that the parameterized smooth equations associated with SNMs are exactly the first-order optimality conditions of a minimax problem whose objective is the reduced SBAL function.
+In this paper, we answer this question affirmatively.
+Our approach is inspired by the self-concordant convex-concave framework introduced by Nemirovski~\cite{nemirovski1999self}, which provides a natural viewpoint for extending self-concordant ideas from convex minimization to saddle-point problems.
+The key step is to introduce a reduced barrier augmented Lagrangian (BAL) function that reveals the minimax structure underlying SNMs.
+We show that this reduced BAL function is self-concordant convex-concave, and that the parameterized smooth system associated with SNMs coincides with the first-order optimality conditions of a minimax problem with the reduced BAL function as the objective.
 This equivalence induces a local metric for SNMs, enabling the definition of a central path and an associated neighborhood analogous to those in the interior-point framework.
 More importantly, it provides the Newton decrement estimates required to control the path-following process.
-Motivated by this equivalence, we propose a path-following smoothing Newton method (PFSNM) for SCP and establish a worst-case iteration complexity of $\O(\sqrt{\nu}\ln(1/\varepsilon))$, which matches the best-known short-step bound for IPMs on symmetric cones.
+On this basis, we propose a path-following smoothing Newton method (PFSNM) for SCP and establish a worst-case iteration complexity of $\O(\sqrt{\nu}\ln(1/\varepsilon))$, which matches the best-known short-step complexity for IPMs on symmetric cones.
 To the best of our knowledge, this is the first polynomial iteration complexity result for a smoothing Newton method in the general SCP setting.

 Although our main focus is theoretical, the resulting method is also computationally attractive.
-PFSNM admits a Newton system with an explicit Schur complement structure, leading to a more efficient system-formation procedure than in existing SNMs.
+PFSNM admits a Newton system with an explicit Schur-complement structure, leading to an efficient system-formation procedure.
 Furthermore, numerical experiments on standard benchmark problems show that PFSNM is competitive with several well-known interior-point solvers.
 These results are consistent with the established polynomial-complexity theory.